learn-co-students/SENG-LIVE-091922-phase-2/05_side_effects_and_data_fetching/slide.md

 <br>

-React components are 'pure functions'.
-This means that given an input(such as a prop), the return is 100% predictable
+React components are [pure functions](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976).
+This means that given an input (such as a prop), the return is 100% predictable

 <br>